 “What else is on your mind, Millie.”

 “OK, I found out that there’s this exclusive opening at the La Touche De l'artiste next Saturday starting at 7 p.m.
 The Russian artist Valerian Bukovski is currently visiting the United States.
 Magda Galanis convinced him to exhibit at her gallery.
-His portrait paintings have become an international sensation.
-I heard that they expect several Russian billionaires oto fly in to see the new collection.
+His portrait paintings have become an international sensation, so they expect several Russian oligarchs to fly in to see the new collection.

 Anne, if you could check with some of your friends, they might have received an invitation to this opening.
 Talk one of them into giving you their invitation.
-I’ll go there in disguise, with those oversized fake glasses with the nano camera system we have from the Bonadanno case.
+I’ll go there in disguise with those oversized fake glasses with the nano-camera system we have from the Bonadanno case.
 I could look at who’s there, help identify some mob people.”

 “Wouldn’t they recognize you?
 Anne said.

 “Me?
 A worker bee in a prestigious law firm?
 I think not.
 I have a pretty spiffy bandage dress that will draw attention away from my face.
 With a black wig that completely covers my left eye and part of my nose, I’ll be very Bohemian-looking.
-I’ll fit right in with the artsy crowd.”
+It'll fit right in with the artsy crowd.”

 “Still sounds dangerous to me,” John said.